TTT-2/TTTC/README.md

 -- handled externally.
 classData.deactivated = <boolean> -- [default: false]

--- Sets the language strings of the class that are rendered ingame, at least one should be set. classData.langs = {}
+-- Sets the language strings of the class that are rendered ingame, at least the name should be set. classData.lang = {}

 ---
 -- PASSIVE ABILITY DATA